RichLabUConn/PINGAttractor/Plotting/README.md

 Plotting for Figure 4 requires first performing some data processing contained in the files beginning with "Figure4DE_".
 The locations of the files may need to be carefully checked for your outputs, as simulations for varying E_GABA were stored in different folders during initial workflow.

+Plotting for Figure 5 requires running a parameter sweep of I_ext and E_GABA (a slight alteration to the default simulation script) and then running Figure5_Pipeline.py for both processing and heatmap plotting.